 Summer Farm & Nature Camp

-Join us on the farm this summer to learn about our animals, gardens, and surrounding nature!
+Join us on the farm each summer to learn about our animals, gardens, and surrounding nature!
 We’ll learn how to farm while spending time outdoors, forging new friendships, and building confidence in ourselves.

 A registered skills camp through NH DHHS.